2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 At first, we decided to sleep under the stars.
 After a while, the stars disappeared behind the clouds.
 The lightning didn’t come close, though.
 But the rain did.
 So at midnight, we decided to put up our tents.

 On the road, we witnessed an elephant mother and baby separated.
 The mother got over a fence, and the little one was still too small to do it.
-So the mother tried to explain how, but the little one was panicking a bit too much.
+So the mother tried to explain how, but the little one panicked.
 We had to continue, but our guide told us they always find a way to solve this problem.

 By lunch, we arrived in Kasane at the northern border of Botswana.
 We had lunch on a rather large boat.
 While we ate, the captain left the shore and started our cruise on the Chobe River.
-We technically didn’t cross the border, but I still feel we kind of visited Namibia again.
+We technically didn’t cross the border, but I still feel we revisited Namibia.

-During the cruise, we got close to some hippos, crocodiles, buffaloes, and waterbucks.
+We got close to some hippos, crocodiles, buffalo, and waterbucks during the cruise.

 At 2 pm, we arrived at the border with Zimbabwe.
 It didn’t take too long for us to go through customs.
 Plus, the guard made it a pleasant experience.
-Asking us about the languages spoken in Belgium and Lukaku.
+Asking us about Lukaku and the languages spoken in Belgium.

 Byebye Botswana!

 Another two hours later, we arrived at the Greenfire lodge in Victoria Falls.
-For my sister and me, this was the last stop on the trip.
+This was the last stop on the trip for my sister and me.
 We booked an extra day in the city while the other hit the road to Johannesburg two days later.
 But it’s not the end of the trip yet.

-After the cook’s dinner, we had a short briefing and were then requested to go to the breakfast hall.
-There, Wild Horizons’ people explained to us all about Victoria Falls and the activities we could do there.
+After the cook’s dinner, we had a short briefing and were requested to go to the breakfast hall.
+Wild Horizons’ people explained everything about Victoria Falls and the activities we could do there.
 My sister and I booked our days as full as possible.

-After our bookings were completed, we headed to the lodge bar and drank the local Zambezi beer.
-I can actually recommend this one!
+After booking, we headed to the lodge bar and drank the local Zambezi beer.
+I can recommend this one!

 Day 14: I’m regretting this decision